 - Table shells and charts that show how research results are expected to be presented;

-- Plans for preventing accidental disclosure of confidential information beyond the confines of the approved project members;
+- Plans for preventing the accidental disclosure of confidential information beyond the confines of the approved project members;

 - A schedule for data analysis, draft of research results, and submission of research papers or reports;

 - Names and curricula vitae or resumes of all project members who will need direct access to the restricted data; and

-3. Successfully complete the USDA web-based CIPSEA training course.
-This requirement applies to all research team members who will access the data, develop or review interim tables and charts displaying research results, or draft any written material based on analysis of FoodAPS data.
-Once a proposal is approved, send team member names, addresses, phone numbers, and email addresses to the ERS Data Custodian to sign up for the online training.
+Successfully complete the USDA CIPSEA training course and CIPSEA Review.
+This legal requirement applies to all research team members who will access the data, develop or review interim tables and charts displaying research results, or draft any written material based on analysis of FoodAPS data.
 CIPSEA training must be renewed annually.

-4. Once the CIPSEA training has been certified as successfully completed, each team member must sign the ERS Confidentiality Agreement form.
-Again, this applies to all team members who will access the data, develop or review interim tables and charts displaying research results, or draft any written material based on analysis of FoodAPS data.
+Once the CIPSEA training has been successfully completed, each team member must sign the ERS Confidentiality Agreement form.
+Again, this rule applies to all team members who will access the data, develop or review interim tables and charts displaying research results, or draft any written material based on analysis of FoodAPS data.
+Send a copy of the signed confidentiality agreement to David Dudgeon.
 The confidentiality agreement must be renewed annually.

 Researchers with approved project agreements are required to participate in a short online training course to learn how to access and manipulate data within the enclave, to learn about the processes involved in importing and exporting files, and to learn the rules involved in the statistical disclosure review process.

-The review is expected to take about two weeks; if not completed within this timeframe, ERS will provide an updated timeframe to the research team.
+ERS proposal reviews typically take about 2 weeks; if not completed within this timeframe, ERS will provide an updated timeframe to the research team.
 ERS will examine each proposal for:

 - Technical feasibility—will the proposed statistical approaches and requested data elements support analysis of the research questions?